nikitakesharwani/React-learning-lab/README.md

 reduce() --> Takes a collection and reduces it to a single value Redux reducer --> Takes state and action, and returns new state Called "reducer" because --> It follows the reduce pattern: action stream → single state

+# 🔍 What is useSelector in Redux?

+useSelector is a React-Redux hook that allows you to read data from the Redux store inside your React components.

+# 🧠 How it works:

+It takes a selector function — which receives the entire Redux store state — and returns the specific part of the state you need.

+- const cartItems = useSelector((store) => store.cart.items);

+# In this example:

+- store is the entire Redux state.
+- store.cart.items is the specific slice we want.

+# ✅ Why use it?

+- Keeps your components connected to the global state.
+- Re-renders the component automatically when the selected state changes.
+- Works only inside components wrapped with <Provider> from react-redux.

+# 📌 Example use case:

+const user = useSelector((state) => state.auth.user);

+This will give you access to the current logged-in user stored in Redux.